Nursing

 NUR 722.
 Child Care Management.
 2 credits.
 FA

 NUR 722 provides a theoretical and practical base for students to diagnose and manage common and uncomplicated acute episodic and chronic health problems of infants and children that are managed predominantly in primary care settings.
 Content includes management strategies from the domains of nursing, medical and pharmacological therapeutics.
-The student is expected to apply the concepts and theories discussed in class to the care of pediatric patients in concurrent and subsequent clinical practicum courses.
+Students are expected to apply the concepts and theories explored in coursework to the care of pediatric patients in concurrent and subsequent clinical practicum courses.
 P: NUR 664; CO: NUR 721 (Family) or NUR 734 (Peds); P or CO: NUR 692.

 NUR 726.
 Certificate Practicum: Family Nurse Practitioner.
 3 credits.
 SP